rebeccabernie/StuPla-3rdYearProj/README.md

 # StuPla - ReadMe
 This is an independent project for 3rd Year Software Development in GMIT.
-The project (including Design Document) was worth 100% of a 5-credit module.
+The project (including Design Document, Video, ReadMe and UserGuide) was worth 100% of a 5-credit module.
 The module ran for one semester, from January to late April.

 View the Video Demonstration on [Youtube](https://youtu.be/it6oKGZY2Kg) or download it by clicking "View Raw" on the [StuPlaDemoVideo](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/blob/master/StuPlaDemoVideo.avi) file.

 For the definitive guide on how to use StuPla, see the [User Guide](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/blob/master/UserGuide.md).
+If you want to run the app by means other than downloading from the Google Play Store, see the [System Requirements and Setup](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/wiki/2.-System-Requirements-and-Setup) in the Design Document.
+This is a detailed explanation  of what needs to be installed, how to install it, and various ways of running the app.

 The [Design Document](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/wiki) contains an in-depth account of features, technology behind the app and design methodology, as well as other useful information such as system setup/requirements.